 Dosym Satpayev: Our president understands that he doesn’t trust anybody.
 Especially after the conflicts in his family.
 It means that Nazarbayev doesn’t know who is the best candidate as a successor.
 Our president lives in his illusion world.
 He thinks that the current political system is very stable.
 And this political system will develop after him, will exist after him.
 I’m not sure the president received all information about the current problems here, about potential hotbeds here.
 I’m not sure.
 Another problem is that our president understands that if he’ll present some successor, it will be a basis for a new conflict.
 Because other participants of this player and other people who think about their future presidential post, maybe some people will not agree with this candidate.

-'Interview 180' features roughly three-minute videos of one-on-one, Q&A sessions with decisions makers, politicians and analysts who provide focused insight on EurasiaNet's coverage region.
+'Interview 180' features roughly three-minute videos of one-on-one, Q&A sessions with decisions makers, politicians and analysts who provide focused insight on Eurasianet's coverage region.
 Dean C.K.
-Cox is the photo editor for EurasiaNet and Joanna Lillis is a freelance writer who specializes in Central Asia.
+Cox is the photo editor for Eurasianet and Joanna Lillis is a freelance writer who writes on Central Asia.